Hi! what is basic hay @ grain information?

-Hays are categorized into two groups, grass hays and legumes.
+Hays are categorized into two groups, grass hays, and legumes.

-Some types of grass hays are timothy (common in most areas depending on location), fescue and orchard are just a few.
+Some types of grass hays are Timothy (common in most areas depending on location), fescue and orchard are just a few.

 Legume hays are alfalfa and clover.
 Alfalfa tends to be the most common legume hay to feed and is very desirable to horses and can be an excellent source of energy.
-Some horses may be more sensitive to alfalfa and have a negative effect to the energy level in alfalfa.
+Some horses may be more sensitive to alfalfa and have a negative effect on the energy level in alfalfa.

-It also has a higher calorie content, so you may not need to feed as much compared to a grass hay.
+It also has a higher calorie content, so you may not need to feed as much compared to grass hay.